 2019 Conference Presentations

-Florencia Cristoffanini will be presenting her poster, "Just-world beliefs moderate the association between identification with nature and pro-environmental behaviours," at the Society for Personality and Social Psychology in Portland, Oregan on February 7th and 9th, 2019.
+Florencia Cristoffanini and Hanna Ogawa presented their poster, "Just-world beliefs moderate the association between identification with nature and pro-environmental behaviours," at the Sustainability Psychology Preconference and at the Society for Personality and Social Psychology Convention in Portland, Oregon on February 7th and 9th, 2019.

 2018 Conference Presentations

 Maitland Waddell presented his poster, "Absolute thinking and ingroup projection as pathways toward the endorsement of destructive intergroup behaviour," at the International Society for Political Psychology in San Antonio on July 5th, 2018.